flatironinstitute/sciware/12_Functions/main.md

 else:
     print('fail')
 ```
+Q: why else are test "driver" codes useful?

-Every such tester (aka driver, example) *shows a human how to use your function*
+*shows a human how to use your function*

 <!-- are more elaborate tests, like what if you send it empy, or non-numpy array... -->